 As such, most conversational marketing interactions begin with a pop-up instant chatbot message in the corner of a website page, mobile application, or third-party messaging platform.

 The goal of conversational marketing is to anticipate, understand, and respond to consumer needs throughout the customer journey, guiding the customer through the sales funnel.

 - Collect visitor, customer, and target market data

 - Respond to some customer service issues

-A company’s chat messaging can be facilitated by automated AI technology (chatbots), real-life human agents, or a combination of the two.
-Both chatbots and live agents can engage consumers in chat through the company website, SMS text messaging, or social media applications.
+A company can facilitate its chat messaging using automated AI technology (chatbots), live agents, or a combination of the two.
+Both methods can chat through the company website, SMS text messaging, or social media applications.

-While both chatbots and live chats play critical roles in a balanced conversational marketing strategy, the two methods have some distinct features and strengths, which this section outlines.
+Chatbots and live chats play critical roles in a balanced conversational marketing strategy, each with distinct strengths.

 Enter the VIP of the conversational marketing world: automated chatbots.